ChetGanzam/Setting-Up-a-Pi-Server/README.md

 Now repeat Step 1.
 This time it should not return any errors.
 If error persists, it could be an SD Card problem, format, re-install Raspbian and try again.
 If that doesn't work, the SD Card might be, although highly unlikely, corrupted.
 Try again with another SD Card.

-3. Enable SSH through Preferences> Raspberry Pi Configuration> Interfaces> SSH> Enabled.
+3. Enable SSH through `Preferences> Raspberry Pi Configuration> Interfaces> SSH> Enabled`.
 SSH is how we can remotely communicate with our Pi from your laptop/PC terminal.
 In the Pi terminal type:
 `hostname -I`
 Note down the IP address (Usually in the form of 192.xxx.xxx.xxx) of your Pi.